Predator Free 2050: New call to discuss gene technology in war on pests

 "There are things that we can be doing now that can help us, but I don't think we should be going boots and all into gene drives now."

-The review found the ability to effectively reverse some of the new technologies could be critical to gaining public acceptance – surveys to date had found "mixed" support – as well as stopping them from wiping out species in other countries where they weren't considered pests.
+The review found the ability to effectively reverse some of the new technologies could be critical to gaining public acceptance - not to mention stopping them from wiping out species in other countries where they weren't considered pests.

 Another of the review's authors, Associate Professor James Russell, felt New Zealand shouldn't just pursue breakthrough technologies, but also improve and expand current measures.